Nebuz-git/Ecommerce-next13/README.md

-Fullstack E-commerce websitewith a build in Dashboard and content managements system using the latest technologies Next.js , React , Tailwind , Prisma , MySQL
+Fullstack E-commerce website with a built in Dashboard and content management system using the latest technologies Next.js , React , Tailwind , Prisma , MySQL